yarnpkg/rfcs/accepted/0000-plug-an-play.md

 * A package **MUST NOT** be able to require a package that isn't listed in its dependency detail.
 The dependency detail is the sum of `dependencies` and `peerDependencies` for all packages, plus `devDependencies` for the top level package if running in development mode.
     * An exception is made if the package being required is listed in the dependency detail of the top-level.
 In this case, the package making the request will obtain the exact same **instance** than if the top-level package had made the require call (note the emphasis on instance rather than version).
     * We however discourage packages from relying on this exception, since it's only been implemented to lower the adoption cost and help plugin systems.
 Packages should prefer using `peerDependencies` if applicable.
-* Two packages depending on the same reference of the same dependency that itself has a transitive peer dependency **MUST** get the exact same instance of this dependency, whatever their locations in the dependency tree are.
+* Two packages depending on the same reference of the same dependency that *doesn't* have any transitive peer dependencies **MUST** get the exact same instance of this dependency, whatever their locations in the dependency tree are.
 * Two packages depending on the same reference of the same dependency that itself has a transitive peer dependency **MUST** get different instances of this dependency.

 The comprehensive list of guarantees can also be extracted from the “it should” statements that can be found on the Plug'n'Play test suite.